 Meet Our Team

-Robert Sebra, PhD, Associate Professor of Genetics and Genomic Sciences, directs the Center for Advanced Genomics Technology (CAGT) at the Icahn School of Medicine at Mount Sinai.
+Robert Sebra, PhD, Professor of Genetics and Genomic Sciences, directs the Center for Advanced Genomics Technology (CAGT) at the Icahn School of Medicine at Mount Sinai.
 Dr. Sebra led technology development for the former Icahn Institute for Data Science and Genomic Technology for eight years.
 He has also served as vice president at Sema4 (a Mount Sinai venture) and has led technology adoption in research and development to help create high-throughput diagnostics and drive innovative platforms toward translational utility.
 An expert in applied genomic sciences who publishes widely, Dr. Sebra has experience in molecular, biochemical, and sequencing technology including surface bioconjugation techniques, microfluidics platforms, active biomaterials, single-molecule chemistry, and the integration of bulk, single-cell, and spatial sequencing technologies.
 Prior to joining Mount Sinai, he participated in research and development contributing to patents involved in the generation of single-molecule real-time long-read sequencing technology and applications at Pacific Biosciences.
 He earned his PhD in chemical and biological engineering at the University of Colorado, Boulder.

 Faculty and Leadership